-ITU-T Recommendation G.168 was revised by ITU-T Study Group 15 (2001-2004) and approved under the WTSA Resolution 1 procedure on 13 June 2002.
+ITU-T Recommendation G.168 was approved on 6 August 2004 by ITU-T Study Group 15 (2001-2004) under the ITU-T Recommendation A.8 procedure.

 FOREWORD

 The International Telecommunication Union (ITU) is the United Nations specialized agency in the field of telecommunications.
 The ITU Telecommunication Standardization Sector (ITU-T) is a permanent organ of ITU.
 ITU-T is responsible for studying technical, operating and tariff questions and issuing Recommendations on them with a view to standardizing telecommunications on a worldwide basis.